The beorg blog

 A little bit of Scheme

 A question came through this morning on how to do something in Scheme.
 I don’t usually have time to answer individual Scheme questions unfortunately however this one caught my eye and I gave it a go.
-The user wanted to define a Scheme function to select a line in the text editor based on the position of the cursor.
-This could then be attached to an editor toolbar button.
-The problem can be broken down as follows:

 Read more...